 Gomez’s electrifying energy, talent and creativity earned him immediate acclaim from the Frankfurt Radio Symphony Orchestra where he was appointed to the position of Assistant Conductor, a post created especially for him by Paavo Jarvi and the orchestra directly upon the conclusion of the competition.

-Opera highlights have included La Bohème at Frankfurt Opera and a new production of Rossini’s La Cenerentola at Stuttgart Opera, of which he also conducted the revival in the following season, La Forza del Destino in Tokyo with the New National Theatre, Don Carlo at The State Opera in Tbilisi, Georgia, Le Nozze di Figaro and Don Giovanni with Teatro Sociale di Como, with whom he also closed the 13/14 season with a spectacular production of Cavalleria rusticana.
-In April 2017, Gomez will conduct a concert performance of La Traviata with Sacramento Philharmonic Orchestra.
+Opera highlights have included La Bohème at Frankfurt Opera and a new production of Rossini’s La Cenerentola at Stuttgart Opera, of which he also conducted the revival in the following season, La Forza del Destino in Tokyo with the New National Theatre, Don Carlo and Norma at The State Opera in Tbilisi, Georgia, La Traviata in concert with Sacramento Philharmonic Orchestra, Le Nozze di Figaro and Don Giovanni with Teatro Sociale di Como, with whom he also closed their season with a spectacular production of Cavalleria Rusticana.

-Other memorable performances included debuts with Royal Liverpool and Rochester Philharmonic, Vancouver, Pasadena, New Zealand, Elgin Symphony and the National Taiwan Symphony Orchestras, Sinfonia Varsovia, Orquesta Sinfonica de Castilla y Leon, Orquestra Sinfonica Brasileira and SWR Radio Sinfonie-orchester Stuttgart.
-Gomez also conducted the Frankfurt Radio Symphony Orchestra in their New Year concert and several educational projects.
+Other memorable performances included debuts with the Moscow State Conservatory, the widely televised New Year’s Eve concert with Soprano Federica Lombardi in Sofia, Royal Liverpool and Rochester Philharmonic, Vancouver, Pasadena, New Zealand, Elgin Symphony and the National Taiwan Symphony Orchestras, Sinfonia Varsovia, Orquestra Sinfonica Brasileira and SWR Radio Sinfonie-orchester Stuttgart.
+Gomez also conducted the Frankfurt Radio Symphony Orchestra in their New Year concerts and several other projects.

-Maestro Gomez was the principal conductor of the Orchestra 1813 Teatro Sociale di Como between 2012 and 2015.
+Maestro Gomez was the principal conductor of the Orchestra 1813 Teatro Sociale di Como between 2012 and 2015 and is Musical Director of the Tucson Symphony Orchestra.